The 8 Best Banks and Credit Unions of 2019 in the Northeast

 Santander Bank (formerly Sovereign Bank) started in Spain, but if you live in the Northeast, you know that this bank feels like it’s been in the region forever.
-With $57.5 billion in deposits and more than 650 branch locations in the region, it might feel like there’s one on every street corner.
+With more than $79 billion in assets and more than 650 branch locations in the region, it might feel like there’s one on every street corner.
 And despite the large footprint, Santander offers some outstanding perks.

 Founded in 1935, Alliant Credit Union is the 8th largest credit union in the United States, with assets of $9.7 billion.
 Alliant serves more than 385,000 members and has been rated as one of the best as well as the overall best credit union by popular bank review websites, including ours.